-(f) Unpaid Bereavement Leave
+(f) Unpaid Compassionate or Bereavement Leave

-The employee may take unpaid bereavement leave by agreement with the employer.
+The employee may take a period of unpaid compassionate and/or bereavement leave by agreement with the employer.

-- (g) Casual Employees - (i) Subject to the evidentiary requirements in subclause (e), casual employees are entitled to not be available to attend work, or to leave work upon the death in Australia of an immediate family or household member.
+(g) Casual Employees

-- (ii) The employer and the employee are to agree on the period for which the employee is to be entitled to not be available to attend work.
-In the absence of agreement, the employee is entitled to not be available to attend work for up to two days per occasion.
-The casual employee is not entitled to any payment for the period of non-attendance. - (iii) The employer must not fail to re-engage a casual employee because the employee accessed the entitlement provided for in this clause.
+- (i) Subject to the evidentiary requirements in subclause (e), casual employees are entitled to not be available to attend work, or to leave work, for the purposes of this clause. - (ii) The employer and the employee are to agree on the period for which the employee is to be entitled to not be available to attend work.
+In the absence of agreement, the employee is entitled to not be available to attend work for up to five days per annum in the event of a life threatening illness or injury to a member of the employee's immediate family or household and/or upon the death of that particular member. - (iii) The employer must not fail to re-engage a casual employee because the employee accessed the entitlement provided for in this clause.
 The rights of an employer to engage or not engage a casual employee are otherwise not affected.